RS

 iPad Launch Day

-Apple debuted the iPad with a flagship app from the BBC ready for the global market.
-The result was a stunning, high-performance digital home that the BBC could be proud of on day one.
+Apple debuted the iPad with a flagship app from the BBC, ready for morning reads and live feeds.
+The result was a stunning, high-performance iPad experience the BBC could be proud of on day one.

 The Results